cseku170202/Implementation-of-page-replacement-algorithms/README.md

 Run the program as follows:

 Input:
-No. of pages,
+No. of pages
-Page sequence,
+Page sequence
-No. of page frames.
+No. of page frames

-Output:
+Output
-Graphical or visual representation of physical logical address for each replacement, No. of page faults,
+Graphical or visual representation of physical logical address for each replacement No. of page faults